Lois Lane in other media: Space Jam: A New Legacy

-Lois has a cameo in the animated film Space Jam: A New Legacy (2021).
+Lois makes a cameo appearance in the animated film Space Jam: A New Legacy (2021).
 She appears on the runaway train in Metropolis in the DC world.

 DC League of Super-Pets

 In the animated film DC League of Super-Pets (2022), Olivia Wilde voiced Lois Lane, with John Krasinski as Clark Kent/Superman.
 Lois is a news broadcaster for the Daily Planet.
 She reports attacks and battles in Metropolis on the Daily Planet news channel.
 Lois is also dating Superman, who eventually proposes to her, which she happily accepts.